-Wellness & Prevention AlcoholEdu This online evidence-based course is designed to educate students about risky drinking and its effects.
-AlcoholEdu for College® is confidential and non- judgmental and is a key part of Boston University's comprehensive alcoholprevention program.
-Alcohol education, substance misuse prevention, prosocial bystander, recovery support, encourage students to look out for one another Start of fall, spring, and summer semes- ters; one-time requirement for students Students (incoming first-year undergrad- uate students and under- graduate transfer students- mandated) AlcoholEdu for Sanctions This online evidence-based training is designed to help students evaluate their current choices related to alcohol.
+Student Health Services Health Promotion & Prevention Programs AlcoholEdu for College Training This online evidence-based course is designed to educate students about risky drinking and its effects.
+AlcoholEdu for College® is confidential and non-judgmental and is a key part of Boston University's comprehensive alcoholprevention program.
+All incoming undergraduate students are required to complete this training.
+Alcohol education, substance misuse prevention, prosocial bystander, recovery support, encourage students to look out for one another Start of fall, spring, and summer semes- ters; one-time requirement for students Students (incoming first-year undergrad- uate students and under- graduate transfer students- mandated) AlcoholEdu for Sanctions Training This online evidence-based training is designed to help students evaluate their current choices related to alcohol.
 AlcoholEdu for Sanctions shares important information to help students make informed decisions about substance use.
-Students who have a low-level alcohol violation are referred to complete this training. alcohol education, substance misuse prevention Ongoing Students (mandated) Online Cannabis Education Training Wellness & Prevention Services provides an online train- ing focused on the effects of cannabis and the harms related to use.
-Students who have a low-level marijuana violation are referred to complete the training.
-The train- ing is available to all BU students marijuana education, substance misuse prevention, looking out for one another Ongoing Students (mandated) Boston University Collegiate Recovery Program The mission of the Boston University Collegiate Recovery Program (CRP) is to provide a safe and welcoming com- munity where students in recovery from substance use are empowered to advance their academic, personal, and professional potentials. recovery support Ongoing Students in Recovery Alcohol Education for Student Organizations Wellness & Prevention Services provides customized alcohol education programs to student organizations at BU.
-Topics cover: strategies for safer party hosting; support for students who don't drink; signs of alcohol emergencies and how to get help; and BU policies around helping students who've had too much to drink. alcohol education, substance misuse prevention, looking out for one another Upon Request Students
+Students who have a low-level alcohol violation are referred to complete this training. alcohol education, substance misuse prevention Ongoing Students (mandated) Online Cannabis Education Training This online training focused on the effects of cannabis and the harms related to use.
+Students who have a low-level marijuana violation are referred to complete the training offered by Health Promotion & Prevention (SHS).
+The training is available to all BU students. marijuana education, substance misuse prevention, looking out for one another Ongoing Students (mandated) Boston University Collegiate Recovery Program The mission of the Boston University Collegiate Recovery Program (CRP) is to provide a safe and welcoming community where students in recovery from substance use are empowered to advance their academic, personal, and professional potentials. recovery support Ongoing Students in Recovery Alcohol Prevention Training for Student Organizations This customized alcohol education program is offered to student organizations at BU by Health Promotion and Prevention (SHS).
+Topics covered: strategies for safer party hosting; support for students who don't drink; signs of alcohol emergencies and how to get help; and BU policies around helping students who've had too much to drink. alcohol education, substance misuse prevention, looking out for one another Upon Request Students